Policies and Practices

 If you have been convicted of such offenses, you must notify EEO/ER of the circumstances.
 If you have any questions about this issue, please contact them at [email protected].

-In addition to any disciplinary action other than termination, you may be referred to the university's Employee Assistance Program, the Wellbeing Hotline, and through that program, to a treatment and counseling program for alcohol or drug abuse.
+In addition to any disciplinary action other than termination, you may be referred to the university's Employee Assistance Program, and through that program, to a treatment and counseling program for alcohol or drug abuse.

 The university cooperates fully with law enforcement authorities.
 Violations of university policy that are also violations of federal or local law will be referred to the appropriate agency.
 In such situations, action to address the infraction may proceed concurrently in the university and in the criminal justice system.